For many of us, thinking about asking a stranger for help feels like this:

 Are you seeking donations?

-By having your desired outcome in mind, you will be able to tailor your message to the person you are reaching out to.
+By having your desired outcome in mind, you'll be able to tailor your message to the person you are reaching out to.

 Consider The Person